Time to vote

 - Let’s exercise our discretion and democratic rights and make local polls a success

-With only four days to go for the first phase of the local level elections, campaigning is in full swing in Province 3, 4 and 6.
+May 10, 2017-With only four days to go for the first phase of the local level elections, campaigning is in full swing in Province 3, 4 and 6.
 As part of their electoral strategy, many aspiring candidates are visiting individual houses to solicit votes.
 Given that local polls are being held after two decades, there is palpable enthusiasm among the general population.
 It is heartening that many young voters, who have never had the opportunity to elect their local representatives, are excited about participating in a democratic exercise of such a scale.

 But at the same time, there is a sizable chunk of the population that is apathetic about the elections and unwilling to vote.
 In a way they cannot be blamed, given the slow pace of change in their lives over the years and the dirty power game that Nepali politics is generally perceived as having degenerated into.